 (Debra Dirksen, “Hitting the Reset Button: Using Formative Assessment to Guide Instruction,” 2011)

-In addition to a variety of formative and summative assessments, it’s important to have a variety in the types of assessments that you use.
+In addition to a variety of formative and summative assessments, it’s important to have a variety in the types of activities that you use.
 This helps to address the diversity of your students’ needs, strengths, interests, etc. If students are only ever taking tests and quizzes, you’re not varying your assessment.
-Add in graded discussions, writing assignments/journaling, audio/video projects, group assessments, case studies, etc. Appeal to the strengths and interests of your students.
+Consider adding in graded discussions, writing assignments/journaling, audio/video projects, group activities, case studies, etc. Appeal to the strengths and interests of your students.

-Effective online activities have clear expectations.
+Effective activities have clear expectations.

 One great way to articulate expectations is to use analytic grading rubrics and/or samples (or partial samples) of student work.
 You can use past student submissions (with the student’s permission) or mock up your own samples.
-Students want to see what it is you’re looking for, and they want assurance that they aren’t completely missing the mark.
+Students want to see what you’re looking for, and they want assurance that they aren’t completely missing the mark.

 This is really what comes after the assessment, but it’s important to consider in the design stage.
 All assessments must provide opportunity for you as the instructor to provide constructive feedback.
-This can be particularly true for online/remote students, who can often feel isolated and disconnected from their instructors.
-Personalized feedback takes time, but it is vital to keeping students engaged in the course.
-It also helps give them concrete suggestions for improving future performance.
+When formative activities pair student practice with meaningful feedback, active learning takes place.

-Design reflection opportunities that encourage students to reflect on the process of completing an assignment, activating metacognitive skills.
+Consider designing reflection opportunities that encourage students to reflect on the process of completing an assignment, activating metacognitive skills.
 When they add this reflection to the feedback they receive from others, they have a clear picture of where they can improve for the next time.
 Providing students with guiding questions can help them develop a framework for self-evaluation in future projects.
 This could be a journal they keep during the project with prompts related to significant checkpoints.
 Students can complete the reflection in stages during the project, or at the end as a comprehensive reflection (UDL checkpoint 9.3).

-Effective online activities scaffold ethical behavior.
+Effective activities scaffold ethical behavior.

 “Our mission is to educate men and women toward maturity of intellect, character and Christian faith in preparation for lives of service, leadership and reconciliation in church and society.”